 These and numerous other factors play a very important role in the cost and time needed to develop the mobile application.

 For instance, the monetization strategy plays a very important role.
-A paid app is easier to develop that applications that need to integrate in-app purchases.
+A paid app is easier to develop applications that need to integrate in-app purchases.

 An e-commerce app involves even more time and cost.